katefengx/power-outage-prediction/_site/README.md

   frameborder="0"
 ></iframe>

 **Null Hypothesis:** The model is fair.
-Its accuracy for severe weather and non-severe weather cases are roughly the same, and any differences are due to random chance.
+Its accuracy for system operability disruption and non-system operability disruption cases are roughly the same, and any differences are due to random chance.

 **Alternative Hypothesis:** The model is unfair.
-Its accuracy for severe weather and non-severe weather cases are significantly different.
+Its accuracy for system operability disruption and non-system operability disruption cases are significantly different.

-**Test Statistic:** The difference in accuracy between "severe weather" and the rest of the categories.
+**Test Statistic:** The difference in accuracy between "system operability disruption" and the rest of the categories.

-We performed a permutation test with 5000 trials where we repeatedly computed the difference in accuracy between "severe weather" and the rest of the categories, "other".
-Our observed value was -0.278 difference and we got a p-value of 0.0, which is significant using a standard significant level of 0.05.
-This means **we reject our null hypothesis that our model is completely fair.** The results suggest that our model may show different levels of accuracy depending on whether the power outage is caused by severe weather.
-Specifically, severe weather appears to be associated with lower accuracy compared to other causes, as indicated by the negative difference in accuracy.
+We conducted a permutation test with 5,000 trials to assess whether the accuracy of our model differs when predicting power outages caused by "system operability disruption" compared to all other causes.
+Our observed accuracy difference was -0.21, and we obtained a p-value of 0.079.
+Since this p-value exceeds the standard significance threshold of 0.05, we **fail to reject the null hypothesis.**

+These results suggest that the observed lower accuracy for system operability disruption is not statistically significant and **may be due to random variation rather than a true effect.** While there appears to be an association between system operability disruption and reduced accuracy, the evidence is insufficient to conclude that this difference is meaningful.

 <iframe
   src="assets/fairness_perm.html"